ohmystack/gotool/README.md

 It is greatly inspired by the `virtualenv` from Python.

 But here is only a small script.
-Cool, Right?
+Cool, right?

 Feature
 =======